dmyersturnbull/suretime/README.md

 ### "Tagged" datetimes and intervals

-Suretime also has models to represent timestamps and intervals as accurately as the system permits.
+suretime also has models to represent timestamps and intervals as accurately as the system permits.
 For example, a `TaggedInterval` contains the wall time, IANA zone, original (unmapped) timezone info from the system, monotonic (typically boottime) clock time, and the clock used.